aledha/Obsidian-semester6/Vår23/LinStat/Advanced topics/Box-Cox plot.md

 The plot allows you to visually assess the transformation's impact on the normality of the data and identify the $\lambda$ value that achieves the best approximation of normality.
 In practice, it helps determine whether a Box-Cox transformation is necessary and provides guidance on selecting the appropriate transformation parameter for the data at hand.

-It's worth noting that the Box-Cox transformation is commonly used in statistical modeling, particularly in linear regression, to meet the assumptions of normality and [[homoscedasticity]] (constant variance).
+It's worth noting that the Box-Cox transformation is commonly used in statistical modeling, particularly in linear regression, to meet the assumptions of normality and [[Homoscedasticity]] (constant variance).
 However, the transformation is not suitable for all types of data, and its effectiveness should be evaluated carefully in each specific case.